 I am currently working on a monograph, “Gertrude Stein in Letters,” in support of which I received a Edith and Richard French Fellowship from the Beinecke Rare Book & Manuscript Library, Yale University.

 I am the reviews editor for Textual Cultures.
-Here is the Spring 2020 issue.
+Here is the Fall 2020 issue.

 My workshop edition of Gertrude Stein’s novel Ida (1941) has been published by Yale University Press, and a related article on Stein’s archive, “Gertrude Stein’s Twin,” is in Textual Practice (25.6).
 This edition of Ida includes

 a suite of contextualizing materials: drafts, letters, and intertexts

 from Stein’s archive; reviews of the novel; essays by Thornton Wilder,

 her main interlocutor in the late 1930s; and the story of the Ida

 character’s referent, Wallis Simpson, the Duchess of Windsor.
 See the

 reviews in The New York Times and ALA’s Choice.

 I have published articles that address letter writing: “Dickinson’s Epistolary ‘Naturalness,’” in The Emily Dickinson Journal (14.1); “Stein, Riding and The Space of Letters,” in the Journal of Modern Literature (29.4); and “The Saintsbury Years of Marianne Moore,” in Textual Cultures (5.1).
 Material for this work on Stein and Moore came from the American literature collection at the Beinecke Library and the Marianne Moore collection at the Rosenbach Museum.